 5. Stay Organized

 One of the best ways to stay stress-free on moving days is to stay organized.
-This means having a plan for where everything will go in your new home and labeling all of your boxes so that you know what’s inside of them.
+This means having a plan for where everything will go in your new home and labeling all your boxes so that you know what’s inside them.
 Additionally, it’s helpful to keep track of your essential documents (such as your driver’s license and birth certificate) so that you know where they are at all times.

 6. Take Breaks